-On July 1, 2014, Connie was appointed a Member of the Order of Canada by the Governor General of Canada.
+On July 1, 2014, Connie was appointed a Member of the Order of Canada by the Governor General of Canada, and in 2015, she received an Honorary Doctorate of Law from the University of Western Ontario.

 Douglas E. Turnbull, ICD.D